pelican2014/NUS-Lighthouse/README.md

 # NUS Lighthouse

-<h3> Please log in with the following information </h3>
-- Username: anonymous
-- Password: bt3103
+Please contact tengda@u.nus.edu if you want to log in to our website